josephsoo/skill-assessments/Linux for Bioinformatics/answers.md

 Q6: What is the error?

 A: Permission denied (publickey).
-It lacks an authorized_keys file in SSH, which specifies the SSH keys which can be used for logging into the user account.
+It lacks an authorized_keys file in SSH, which specifies the SSH keys which can be used for logging into the serveruser.

 Q7: What was the solution?

-A: I created a .ssh directory, added the authorized_keys file, changed its permission to 600, and copy pasted the public key from my ubuntu user.
+A: I created a .ssh directory, added the authorized_keys file, changed its permission to 600 (giving myself read + write permission), and copy pasted the public key from my ubuntu user's authorized_keys file to the authorized_keys file for serveruser.

 Q8: what does the `sudo docker run` part of the command do? and what does the `salmon swim` part of the command do?